Steven M. Rainey: Civilian career

 After twenty years of military service, Rainey transitioned to commercial aviation as a pilot for American Airlines.
 Three years later, he returned to Edwards AFB after accepting a pilot position in the United States civil service.

+Boeing

 In 2005, Rainey joined Boeing Defense, Space & Security as the company's lead test pilot for the F-22.
 He participated in many testing activities including the initial missions to verify the aircraft could safely carry the GBU-39 Small Diameter Bomb.